veltzer/jschess/README.md

 Demo
 ----
-Is at my machine at (https://veltzer.net/jschess).
+Is at github pages at (https://veltzer.github.io/jschess).

 What makes jschess different?
 -----------------------------